Bioconductor/AnVIL_Admin/docs/index.md

   support this repository (as folders in google buckets) and to facilitate easy installation (via the [AnVIL package][] `install()` function).

-- (available Q3) The latest terra-jupyter-bioconductor docker containers are available on the [Google Container registry][gcr].
-  These containers have the Bioconductor release version 3.9, and R version 3.6 on jupyter notebooks.
-They work like the bioconductor_full images, with the capability to install 'all of' the bioconductor packages.
-  This image has been tested on Leonardo and installs all but 31 packages in Bioconductor release 3.9.
-The github link for this work is [terra-docker][].

 [gcr]: https://console.cloud.google.com/gcr/images/broad-dsp-gcr-public/US/terra-jupyter-bioconductor